DaAlbrecht/thesis-TEKO/content/Implementation.typ

 }
 ```]

-Instead the json body would need to look like this:
+Instead, the JSON body would need to look like this:

 #sourcecode(numbering: none)[```json
 {